jordansafer/volition/PRIVACY.md

-# GPT Focus Blocker – Privacy Policy
+# Volition – Privacy Policy

 _Last updated: 2024-07-19_

-GPT Focus Blocker ("the Extension") runs entirely in your browser.
+Volition ("the Extension") runs entirely in your browser.
 We take privacy seriously and follow the Chrome Web Store **User Data Policy**.

 ## 1. Information We Collect
 The Extension **does not** collect, log, or transmit any personal information such as name, email address, browsing history, or cookies.